-Firm Dissolution: It means complete breakdown or extinction or the relationship of partnership between all the partners of a firm.
-If this breakdown or severance of partnership relation between a few and not all the partners, this amount dissolution of partnership and not of the firm.
+Dissolution of a firm means complete breakdown or extinction or the relationship of partnership between all the partners of a firm.
+If this breakdown or severance of partnership relationship between a few and not all the partners, this amount dissolution of partnership and not of the firm.

 Dissolution of Partnership: It involves only a change in the relation of the partners.
 It merely serves the partnership relationship between the retiring partner and the continuing partners.
 It leaves the partnership amongst the continuing partners unaffected and the firm continues with the change constitution.